tock/book/src/environment.md

    and memory overhead does each entail?
 Why would you choose to write something as a process instead of a capsule and vice versa?

-3. Clearly, the core kernel should never enter an infinite loop.
-But is it acceptable for a process to spin?
-What about a capsule?
+3. What happens if the core kernel enters an infinite loop?
+What about a process?
+What about a capsules?

 ## Compile and program the kernel